ChristopherGaney/WooModsPlugin/README.md

 # WooModsPlugin (woo-modifications)
-WooModsPlugin adds a tab in WooCommerce Settings for My Woo Mods where a user can choose to enable or disable each modification that is defined in the plugin.
+WooModsPlugin is a WordPress plugin that adds a tab in WooCommerce Settings for My Woo Mods where a user can choose to enable or disable each modification that is defined in the plugin.

 ![My Woo Mods settings page](https://github.com/ChristopherGaney/WooModsPlugin/blob/main/my-woo-mods.png)